 - Sell your house, pocket the cash, and rent.

-- Get a zero-interest credit card that has an introductory interest-free period.
+- Get a balance transfer credit card that has an introductory interest-free period.

 - Unsecured personal loans may also be available, although interest rates are much higher than home-secured loans.